This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Brandt got in his car and closed the window.
 He wiped Kenny’s blood off the steering wheel with his sleeve.
 The kid’s machine pistol was still on the other seat.
 Brandt had a look at it.
 It was cheap and nasty, an ONO-4: blowback operated, seventy Mag-Flak round capacity.
 Prone to jamming and a tendency to ignite the rounds while they were still in the magazine, because of its inability to discharge the excess heat that the Mag-Flak rounds created in the barrel.
 The kid had broken the forward grip off and widened the barrel with pliers to give it more spray.
 The safety catch had been filed off too, so it couldn’t be switched on.
 Brandt turned it over and smirked at the Onuris manufacturing pyramid logo stamped on the grip.

 Nice custom job, kid.
-More likely to kill yourself with it before anyone else.
+More likely to blow your own face off before anyone else’s.

-I’ll drop this piece of crap off at the impound.
+I’ll drop this piece of junk off at the impound.